 2. The 10% Rule for Overcharges

 One of the most powerful aspects of auto repair laws florida is the restriction on unauthorized price hikes.
-According to Florida Statute 559.909, a shop cannot exceed the estimated price by more than $10 or 10%, whichever is greater, without first obtaining the customer's consent.
-For example, if a mechanic in Tampa provides a written estimate of $800 for a brake job but attempts to charge $1,100 at pickup without a prior phone call, the additional $300 is an unlawful charge.
-Consumers have the right to pay only the original estimate plus the allowed 10% margin.
+According to Florida Statute 559.909, a shop cannot exceed the estimated price by more than $10 or 10%, whichever is greater, but not to exceed $50, without first obtaining the customer's consent.
+For example, if a mechanic in Tampa provides a written estimate of $800 for a brake job but attempts to charge $1,100 at pickup without a prior phone call, the shop could not lawfully charge more than $850 — the $800 estimate plus the $50 statutory cap — without the customer's consent, so at least $250 of that increase is an unlawful charge.
+Consumers have the right to refuse any amount above the estimate plus that $50 cap.

 3. The Right to Inspect Replaced Parts